 How Sales Managers Can Build Trust With Their Teams

-The way Lou Solomon sees it, we are living in the “life’s a pitch” mindset.
-“It’s an environment of constant posturing that creates breaches of trust that undermine the way we experience one another at work and in the marketplace,” says Solomon, an author and founder of Interact, a leadership development firm.
+We’re living in the “life’s a pitch” mindset –according to Lou Solomon, TEDx Speaker and founder of leadership development firm, Interact.
+“It’s an environment of constant posturing that creates breaches of trust that undermine the way we experience one another at work and in the marketplace,” says Solomon.

 Sales leaders are particularly at risk.
-With shorter product cycles, opportunities whiz by at breakneck speed.
-Solomon says that combined with complexity, ambiguity, and change in the market, could lead managers to feel like there isn’t enough time to really connect with staff or customers.
+With shorter product cycles, opportunities fly by at breakneck speed.
+Solomon says when managers are faced with complexity, ambiguity, and changes in the market, it leads them to feel like there isn’t enough time to really connect with their staff or customers.